-Weaker sales are expected to erode second-quarter earnings for Dell Inc. (DELL), Acer Inc. (2353) and Hewlett-Packard Co.
-(HPQ), three customers (TXN) of Texas Instruments, according to data compiled by Bloomberg.
+Weaker sales are expected to erode second-quarter earnings for Dell Inc. (DELL:US), Acer Inc. (2353) and Hewlett-Packard Co.
+(HPQ:US), three customers (TXN:US) of Texas Instruments, according to data compiled by Bloomberg.

 “There has been a lot of fear in recent weeks that a soft PC market could be an indication of a bad technology market,” Cody Acree, director of equity research for Williams Financial Group, said by phone from Dallas on June 8.